SAP-samples/cap-local-development-workshop/exercises/03/README.md

 done
 ```

-This should result in the retrieval of a number of records for each entityset:
+This should result in a number of records for each entityset:

 ```log
 Products: 77